osg-htc/user-documentation/documentation/overview/account_setup/starting-project.md

 OSG team (support@osg-htc.org) with your name and the project you wish to join, with PI in CC to confirm.

-## Charing usage to your OSG Connect project
+## Charging usage to your OSG Connect project

-Job submission on OSG Connect requires that the usage will be charged to a project.
+Job submission on OSG Connect requires that the job usage will be charged to a project.
 If you only belong to a single project, that project will be charged automatically.
 Run the following command to see a list of projects you belong to: